 At this point, Judy was on the cast list for Born to Dance.
 In his March 10, 1936, diary entry, songwriter Cole Porter mentioned that to his “great joy” the casting included “Buddy Ebsen opposite Judy Garland.”
 By the time the film was made Judy’s part had been written out.

 On this day, Judy had been with MGM for just five months and had not yet appeared on film although around this time she and Deanna Durbin were teamed in a one-reel test that was shown only at an MGM exhibitor’s convention.
 That footage doesn’t exist but the two were so successful in that test that MGM created the short Every Sunday which it’s assumed had the same basic plot as that one-reel test.

 March 9, 1937: Judy made her weekly appearance on the CBS Radio show, “Jack Oakie’s College.”
 She sang “The Oakie-land Band” which was a takeoff of “The Dixieland Band.”
 It’s been assumed that the recording of “Smiles” that Judy performed on the same show on September 28, 1937, was from this broadcast but it’s now known that it was indeed that September show.

 Also noted in the papers was the fact that Judy had been signed as a weekly regular for thirteen weeks.
 After this broadcast, she did not appear on the show until March 30th due to her schedule at MGM making Broadway Melody of 1938.
-Judy stayed on the Oakie show until the series’ final show on June 22, 1937.
+Judy stayed on the Oakie show until the final show of the series on June 22, 1937.